sebastiangolab/netflix-clone/README.md

 ## About The Project

-I maked netflix clone in form a exercise
+I made netflix clone for exercise

 ### Project Link